Toledo, Cebu: New Hinulawan

-The refugees who survived the Hinulawan earthquakes slowly rebuilt their lives in the days that followed.
-With the help of the people of Barangay Tubod, some of the survivors cleared portions of the virgin forest and plateau in the vicinity of Tubod and constructed houses with roof made of cogon grass.
-Those who did now want to live in the new clearings built their homes at the foot of the Tubod highlands.
-They buried their dead in a cemetery in a certain part of the plateau not far from where they lived.
+The survivors of the Hinulawan earthquakes gradually rebuilt their lives in the aftermath of the disaster.
+With assistance from residents of Barangay Tubod, some cleared sections of the surrounding forest and plateau and constructed homes with roofs made of cogon grass.
+Others who chose not to settle in the newly cleared areas built their houses at the foot of the Tubod highlands.
+The community also established a burial ground on a portion of the plateau, where they laid their dead to rest not far from their new settlements.

 The area occupied by this particular group, a majority of the survivors, subsequently evolved into the New Hinulawan.

 A minority of the refugees decided to migrate to other places: the hinterlands of Da-o, Bulok-bulok, Landahan, and Sam-ang as well as the pioneering settlements in the seafronts of Cabito-onan and Batohanon.

 In those days pirate attacks against pueblos situated near the shores of Tañon Strait were rampant.
 To protect themselves against such attacks, the residents of New Hinulawan built a baluarte, or bulwark, made of chopped stone blocks piled along the shoreline.
 With the passage of time, however, the bulwark became dilapidated and fell apart, its remnants forever buried in the sand during the construction of the first municipio, or Municipal Hall building.
 The municipio itself was destroyed by Philippine Commonwealth troops and Cebuano guerrillas in World War II.

 Many years later, a few among those who resettled in New Hinulawan decided to return to their former homes in Old Hinulawan when the depressed lowlands gradually became habitable.
 Old Hinulawan is the present-day Barangay Daanglungsod.

 The majority who opted to remain in New Hinulawan worked hard to regain the prosperity they had achieved before Old Hinulawan was wiped out by catastrophe.